DarthDomino/Personal-Safety-Manual/README.md

 Your real name, transactions, (and sometimes your phone number, email/mailing address) are not private by default.

-Create a separate username for your Venmo, CashApp and PayPal.
+Create a (random) separate username for your Venmo, CashApp and PayPal.

 Put your hangouts number instead of your real number.